 - Until about 120 years ago, church buildings were referred to as meeting houses.
 The word church referred to the congregation.

-Famous Presbyterians include astronaut Buzz Aldrin, actor Ralph Waite, children’s TV host Fred Rogers and President Andrew Jackson.
+Famous Presbyterians include astronaut Buzz Aldrin, actor Ralph Waite, children’s TV host Fred Rogers and U.S. President Andrew Jackson.